Bam12006/iom/README.md

 4. SignalRClinetJava (Luis): Java code for communication between #1 and #3.
 We need to customize following code to meet our needs: https://github.com/SignalR/java-client

-5. SignalRClientJavascript: Javascript code for communication between #2 and #3 (Eric). http://www.asp.net/signalr/overview/guide-to-the-api/hubs-api-guide-javascript-client
+5. SignalRClientJavascript (Eric): Javascript code for communication between #2 and #3 .
+http://www.asp.net/signalr/overview/guide-to-the-api/hubs-api-guide-javascript-client

 6. SignalRHubCSharp (Luis): C# code for communication between #1, #2, and #3.